 Property owners may use a certified service provider of their choosing that is manufacturer-trained to perform the annual operation, maintenance, and monitoring.
 It is the property owner’s responsibility to ensure the requirements of the septic permit are met on an annual basis.
 The property owner’s responsibilities are defined in IDAPA 58.01.03.002.04.a.
 These responsibilities include not only that the operation, maintenance, and monitoring are performed but also that these activities are reported to the septic permit-issuing public health district on an annual basis.

-As people, corporations, or firms meeting the new requirements become certified, DEQ will develop a list of approved service providers.
+As people, corporations, or firms meeting the new requirements become certified, DEQ will maintain a list of approved service providers.
 In addition, your local health district will have a list of approved service providers.
-Check back at a later date for a current list of service providers.

 Service Provider Certification Requirements

 Any licensed complex installer in the state of Idaho can be certified as a service provider.
 The complex installer must pass the service provider examination administered by the Health District with a score of 70% or higher (IDAPA 58.01.03.006.02).
 A study guide and FAQ for the examination are available under DEQ Resources.
 Service provider certification is valid upon submitting annual documentation of manufacturing specific training of each manufactured and packaged treatment system to the local health district (IDAPA 58.01.03.006.06.a.).
 Service provider certifications expire annually on the first (1st) day of January (IDAPA 58.01.03.006.03).
 Service providers must attend one (1) service provider refresher course approved by DEQ every three years.
 NOTE: The refresher course for a complex installer will not substitute for the service provider refresher course and are two separate courses.